 IJELLH has assigned some responsibilities to its Reviewers, please find below the responsibilities of the Reviewers-

-b.
-Impartiality and Integrity: The reviewer's decision should only depend on scientific merit, relevance to the subject, the scope of the journal rather than financial, racial, or ethnic origin etc., of the authors.
-A reviewer should not ask the author to Cite their own published work.
+The reviewer's decision on a manuscript should be based solely on scientific merit, relevance to the subject, and the scope of the journal.
+Avoid any bias related to financial, racial, ethnic origin, or any other factors.
+Do not ask authors to cite their own published work to maintain impartiality.

 - Responsibility of Editors and Editorial Board